nasa/fmdtools/docs/Glossary.rst

 		The physical embodiment of a :term:`function` that encompasses multiple :term:`Component` s.
 Represented via the :class:`fmdtools.define.block.CompArch` class.

 	Mode
-		Discrete modifications of a :term:`behavior` specified as entries in the :meth:`fmdtools.define.mode.Mode` class.
+		Discrete modifications of a :term:`behavior` specified as entries in the :meth:`fmdtools.define.role.mode.Mode` class.
 Often used to control if/else statements in a :meth:`fmdtools.define.Block.behavior` method.

 	Fault Mode
 		Undesired :term:`mode`, which leads to hazardous behavior.
 For example, a lamp may have "burn-out" and "flicker" modes